Ayc0/proposal-object-iterator/README.md

 ```

 The new code is simpler, and if the internals are optimized, it should also be more performant for the end user.

+### Which order should be used for iterating over objects?

+For a long time, objects in ECMAScript didn’t have a stable traversal order and it was up to implementations to decide what to do.
+But this has changed in recent years.
+To quote [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in#description):

+> The traversal order, as of modern ECMAScript specification, is well-defined and consistent across implementations.
+Within each component of the prototype chain, all non-negative integer keys (those that can be array indices) will be traversed first in ascending order by value, then other string keys in ascending chronological order of property creation.